 Use Cases by App

 Different note apps fit different workflows.
-Here is the quick guide to picking based on what you actually do.
+Here’s the quick guide to picking based on what you actually do:

 - Meeting transcription and summaries: Otter.ai or Granola.